Posted by Mike Greig on 7/21/2017

 We know electric micro actuators better than anybody, because it's all we do.
 Making quiet linear actuators is a top priority when our team is developing new designs.
 We offer a massive selection of over 160 automation products to help you maintain your peaceful environment.

 If you're looking for electric actuators with low noise, give us a call.
-If we don't have an off the shelf product that will work for your application, we might be able to custom build one depending on your requirements.
+If we don't have an off-the-shelf product that will work for your application, we might be able to custom build one depending on your requirements.
 Actuonix has the experience to work with your company from the idea phase all the way through to testing and implementation.

 For more information, you can contact us any time between 7:30-3:00 Monday through Friday PST.